cbusillo/macos-game-patches/docs/dev-environments.md

   scripts).
 - Use `winget` to install common tools in a repeatable way.

+Practical notes:

+- VR titles often behave differently when launched from a background service context.
+Prefer launching SteamVR/VR apps in the active console session.
+- If your Windows host is asleep, Wake-on-LAN can be a reliable way to resume it without walking over to a keyboard.

 Add your actual host connection details to `.local.md`.